genepi/imputationserver/docs/getting-started.md

 ![](images/upload-data04.png)

+### Build
+Please select the build of your data.
+Currently the options **hg19** and **hg38** are supported.
+Michigan Imputation Server automatically updates the genome positions (liftOver) of your data.
+All reference panels except TOPMed are based on hg19 coordinates.

+### rsq Filter
+To minimize the file size, Michigan Imputation Server includes a r<sup>2</sup> filter option, excluding all imputed SNPs with a r<sup>2</sup>-value (= imputation quality) smaller then the specified value.

 ### Phasing

-If your uploaded data is *unphased*, then you can decide which algorithm is used to phase your data before we can start genotype imputation.
-Eagle v2.4 is the default phasing method.
-In case your uploaded VCF file contains phased genotypes, this selection has no effect and genotypes are used as uploaded.
+If your uploaded data is *unphased*, Eagle v2.4 will be used for phasing.
+In case your uploaded VCF file already contains phased genotypes, plese select "No phasing".

 |  Algorithm | Description |
 | ---------- |-------------|